Vehicle Access Safety – How to Avoid Falls From Vehicles

 - Don’t jump from a truck cab or trailer.

-Ladders or steps can be a easy access solution to aid you getting in and out of vehicles easier and safely.
+Ladders or steps can be an easy access solution to aid you to get in and out of vehicles easier and safely.
 When using ladders or steps for vehicle access it is important that they are well built, properly maintained and securely fitted.
 Ladders or steps that are being used should slope inwards, where possible you should avoid using suspended steps and Definitely Not ladders made of chains.
-Rungs or steps that have been fitted to a vehicle must; be level and conformable to use, have a non-slip surface and not allow the build up of mud, grease or oil.
+Rungs or steps that have been fitted to a vehicle must; be level and conformable to use, have a non-slip surface and not allow the build-up of mud, grease or oil.

 At Ladderstore.com we have a wide range of access equipment available including vehicle access ladders and platforms.